Skip to Content

 • monitoring of participation and progression by educators

-• discussing progression as a standing agenda item for department meetings
+• discussing progression as a standing agenda item in department meetings

 • conversations initiated by the Head of Department with educators to discuss emerging progression issues.